 In addition to liabilities, the Statement of Net Position will also report a separate section for deferred inflows of resources.
-This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+This separate financial statement element, Deferred Inflows of Resources, represent an acquisition of net assets that applies to future periods and so will not be recognized as an inflow of resources (revenue) until that time.